-- (b) Repealed by Session Laws 1993 (Reg.
-Sess., 1994), c.
-761, s.
-3. - When Person May Apply for License.
-A person whose license has been revoked under this section and for no other reason and the period of revocation is for one year may apply for a license after 90 days.
-A person whose license has been revoked under this section for two years may apply for a license after 12 months.
-A person whose license has been revoked under this section permanently may apply for a license after three years.
-Upon the filing of an application the Division may, with or without a hearing, issue a new license upon satisfactory proof that the former licensee has not been convicted of a moving violation under this Chapter or the laws of another state, a violation of any provision of the alcoholic beverage laws of this State or another state, or a violation of any provisions of the drug laws of this State or another state when any of these violations occurred during the revocation period.
-The Division may impose any restrictions or conditions on the new license that the Division considers appropriate for the balance of the revocation period.
+- The Division may impose any restrictions or conditions on the new license that the Division considers appropriate for the balance of the revocation period.
 When the revocation period is permanent, the restrictions and conditions imposed by the Division may not exceed three years.
-If the person's license was revoked pursuant to subsection (a1) of this section and the person drove while his license was revoked for an impaired driving revocation or the revocation was for violating subsection (a2) of this section, the Division may only conditionally restore the license in accordance with this subsection and shall require, at a minimum, as a condition of restoration that the driver obtain a substance abuse assessment prior to issuance of a license and show proof of financial responsibility.
+The Division may only conditionally restore the license in accordance with - this section if: - (1) The person drove while the person's license was revoked, and the revocation was an impaired drivers license revocation as defined in G.S.
+20-28.2; or - (2) The revocation was for violating subsection (a2) of this section and the revocation was for more than one year. - For a conditional restoration under subsection (c3) of this section, the (c4)Division shall require at a minimum that the driver obtain a substance abuse assessment prior to issuance of a license and show proof of financial responsibility.
 If the substance abuse assessment recommends education or treatment, the person must complete the education or treatment within the time limits specified.
-If the assessment determines that the person abuses alcohol, then the Division shall require the person to install and use an ignition interlock on any vehicles that are to be driven.
-If the person violates any condition of the restoration or is convicted of any moving offense in this or another state or the alcoholic beverage or controlled substance laws of this or any other state, the Division shall cancel the conditionally restored license and impose the remaining revocation period.
-The Division shall also cancel the registration on any vehicles and shall require the driver to surrender all current registration plates and cards. - (d) Driving While Disqualified.
-A person who was convicted of a violation that disqualified the person and required the person's drivers license to be revoked who drives a motor vehicle during the revocation period is punishable as provided in the other subsections of this section.
-A person who has been disqualified who drives a commercial motor vehicle during the disqualification period is guilty of a Class 1 misdemeanor and is disqualified for an additional period as follows: - (1) For a first offense of driving while disqualified, a person is disqualified for a period equal to the period for which the person was disqualified when the offense occurred.

-- (2) For a second offense of driving while disqualified, a person is disqualified for a period equal to two times the period for which the person was disqualified when the offense occurred. - (3) For a third offense of driving while disqualified, a person is disqualified for life.
+If the assessment determines that the person abuses alcohol, the Division shall require the person to install and use an ignition interlock system on any vehicles that are to be driven by that person for the period of time set forth in G.S.
+20-17.8(c). - The Division shall cancel a conditionally restored license and impose the remaining revocation period if any of the following occur: - The person violates any condition of the restoration; (1) - The person is convicted of any moving violation in this or another (2) state; - (3) The person is convicted for a violation of the alcoholic beverage or controlled substance laws of this or any other state. - Driving While Disqualified.
+A person who was convicted of a violation that (d) disqualified the person and required the person's drivers license to be revoked who drives a motor vehicle during the revocation period is punishable as provided in the other subsections of this section.
+A person who has been disqualified who drives a commercial motor vehicle during the disqualification period is guilty of a Class 1 misdemeanor and is disqualified for an additional period as follows: - For a first offense of driving while disqualified, a person is (1) disqualified for a period equal to the period for which the person was disqualified when the offense occurred. - For a second offense of driving while disqualified, a person is (2) disqualified for a period equal to two times the period for which the person was disqualified when the offense occurred. - (3) For a third offense of driving while disqualified, a person is disqualified for life.